wakinget/dluxshera-sandbox/docs/architecture/optimization_artifacts_and_plotting.md

 Design principle:
 - Keep metadata schema versioned and evolvable (avoid over-specifying v0).

+## Signals strategy (v0) — where they live, and what belongs in Transforms vs Signals

+Signals are **plot-oriented, run-context derived time series** computed from optimization outputs (Trace + metadata), typically by decoding `theta[t, :]` into physically meaningful parameters and then applying domain-specific post-processing (residuals, unit scaling, grouping).
+The core idea is to keep optimization artifacts stable and generic, while allowing diagnostic/plotting needs to evolve without changing the optimizer.

+### Separation of concerns

+#### TransformRegistry / DerivedResolver (parameter semantics)
+Use registered Transforms for **truth-independent, reusable derived quantities** that belong to the model’s parameter vocabulary.
+A Transform should be:
+- Deterministic given the Store (and resolver context)
+- Meaningful without access to “true values”
+- Useful as a first-class value (for loss wiring, reporting, diagnostics, or interpretation)

+Transforms are *not* for plotting conventions (ppm, µas) or residuals.

+**Rule of thumb:** if it’s meaningful on a single inferred state without truth, it’s a Transform candidate.

+#### Signals (analysis / plotting products)
+Signals are **run-level diagnostics** derived from Trace and optional truth values.
+A Signal may:
+- Require truth values (residual/error definitions)
+- Apply unit conversions and presentation scalings (µas, ppm)
+- Group multiple quantities for plotting (panels with multiple overlays)
+- Include vector-valued histories and their summaries (components vs RMS/norm)

+Signals are allowed to be opinionated and evolve as diagnostic tastes change.

+**Rule of thumb:** if it depends on truth, or is primarily a plotting/unit convention, it belongs in Signals.

+### Where Signals are defined
+Signals should be defined in the optimization/plotting layer (not in the parameter/transform layer).
+A signal builder typically takes:
+- `Trace` (`theta`, `loss`, optional scalar diagnostics)
+- `meta.json` (theta-space interpretation + IndexMap)
+- a decoder (binder/spec/theta-map) to map `theta` → parameter values
+- optional `truth` values for residuals

+The output is a set of named numeric arrays (optionally cached as `signals.npz`) plus lightweight signal metadata (names, units, shapes, grouping).

+### Conventions adopted for v0

+#### X/Y residuals: separate signals, grouped by plot panel
+For binary astrometry, compute residuals and scale to micro-arcseconds as separate Signals:
+- `binary.x_error_uas`: `(T,)`
+- `binary.y_error_uas`: `(T,)`

+These are plotted together by defining a plotting “panel recipe” that overlays both signals on the same axis (rather than encoding `(T,2)` as a single signal).
+This keeps signals composable and metadata simple.

+#### Plate scale and other relative errors: Signals (ppm scaling)
+Quantities like plate scale error in ppm are run diagnostics and remain Signals:
+- `system.plate_scale_error_ppm`: `(T,)` computed as `1e6 * (ps_est - ps_true) / ps_true` (equivalently `1e6 * ps_est / ps_true - 1e6`)

+#### Raw fluxes: Transform for values; Signals for errors
+Flux-related products are split into:
+- Transform: `binary.raw_fluxes` (truth-independent)
+  - computed deterministically from inferred primitives (e.g., `log_flux_total` and contrast) using the source model’s conversion logic
+  - stored/available as a first-class derived quantity for any downstream use
+- Signal: `binary.raw_flux_error_ppm` (truth-dependent)
+  - computed from time series of `binary.raw_fluxes[t, :]` relative to truth and scaled to ppm:
+    `1e6 * (raw_fluxes_est - raw_fluxes_true) / raw_fluxes_true`

+This keeps “values” in parameter semantics and “errors/scalings” in Signals.

+#### Zernikes and eigenmodes
+- Zernike residuals in nm are Signals (truth-dependent) but typically require no additional unit scaling beyond subtraction.
+- Vector-valued signals should support plotting modes:
+  - “components” (plot each coefficient), and
+  - “summary” (e.g., RMS/norm time series)
+- For eigenmode runs, eigenmode residuals can be plotted in eigen space, but the preferred diagnostic path is typically:
+  - map eigen θ back to primitive parameter space, then compute the standard Signals above (x/y/separation/plate scale/fluxes/zernikes).

+(Next: define an introductory standard library of Signals + plotting panel recipes, and decide naming/unit conventions for saved `signals.npz`.)

+## Run I/O strategy (v0) — artifact saving/loading API and minimal schemas

+This project’s primary workflow is to run an optimization and immediately inspect plots and summaries.
+A secondary (but important) workflow is to occasionally **reload an optimized point** in a separate script to perform deeper diagnostics (e.g., gradient/FIM analysis around the best-fit parameters).
+The v0 I/O strategy prioritizes a **small number of stable artifacts** and a **simple, functions-first API**, with optional convenience wrappers only if/when they reduce repeated boilerplate.

+### Location in codebase

+Implement the run I/O utilities in:

+    dluxshera/inference/run_artifacts.py

+Plotting and analysis code should import I/O helpers from this module (not vice-versa), so artifact layout and loading logic remains centralized.

+---

+## Artifacts recap (v0)

+A run directory contains the always-saved core artifacts plus optional diagnostics and caches:

+    runs/<run_id>/
+      trace.npz              # always
+      meta.json              # always
+      summary.json           # always

+      # optional:
+      checkpoint_best.npz
+      checkpoint_final.npz
+      signals.npz
+      diag_steps.jsonl
+      precond.npz
+      curvature.npz
+      grads.npz

+Key principle: **Trace is minimal and generic**, while `meta.json` contains the information needed to interpret `theta` (including IndexMap).
+Signals and diagnostics are optional.

+---

+## Functions-first I/O API (v0)

+The primary interface is a small set of functions (not a mandatory new class):

+- `save_run(run_dir, trace, meta, summary, *, signals=None, precond=None, curvature=None, checkpoint_best=None, checkpoint_final=None, diag_steps=None, grads=None)`
+- `load_trace(run_dir)` → returns trace arrays (at minimum `theta`, `loss`)
+- `load_meta(run_dir)` / `load_summary(run_dir)`
+- `load_checkpoint(run_dir, which="best"|"final")` → returns checkpoint payload (`theta`, `step`, `loss`, etc.)

+This supports the most common workflow (inspect results immediately) while enabling the diagnostic workflow (reload best-fit state later).

+### Checkpoints: enabling gradient/FIM analysis workflows

+To support “load the optimized point later and analyze gradients,” v0 adds optional checkpoints:

+- `checkpoint_best.npz`: best step `theta_best`, `best_step`, `best_loss` (and any minimal extras)
+- `checkpoint_final.npz`: final step `theta_final`, `final_step`, `final_loss`

+These allow downstream scripts to rehydrate the best/final θ state without re-running the optimizer and without requiring large trace loads.

+---

+## Minimal content expectations (v0)

+### `meta.json` (interpretation + reproducibility)

+`meta.json` should answer: **“How do I interpret θ?”** The goal is not perfect reproducibility on day one, but enough structure to decode past runs without guessing.

+Minimum recommended fields (v0):
+- `artifact_schema`: `"dluxshera-run-v0"`
+- `run_id`, `created_at` (ISO-8601)
+- `git`: `{commit, dirty}` (recommended)
+- `theta`:
+  - `dim`
+  - `theta_space`: `"primitive"` or `"eigen"`
+  - `theta_map_hash` (recommended if `theta_space == "eigen"`)
+  - `index_map.entries` (IndexMap slices: `name/start/stop/shape/block`)
+- `optimizer`:
+  - `name`, `num_steps`, `base_lr`
+  - optional `preconditioning` block if enabled (method, eps, lr_clip, refresh cadence)
+- `objective`: basic identity (e.g., loss name, optional data identifiers)

+Everything beyond this can remain optional/iterative during early implementation.

+### `summary.json` (quick scanning and sweep aggregation)

+`summary.json` should answer: **“What happened?”** It is intended for sweep tables and quick triage without loading large arrays.

+Minimum recommended fields (v0):
+- identity: `run_id`, `created_at`, `git.commit`
+- `status`: `"ok"` or `"failed"` (and optional `message`)
+- step counts: `num_steps_completed`
+- loss summary: `loss_init`, `loss_final`, `loss_best`, `best_step`
+- runtime: `runtime_total_s` (approximate is acceptable)
+- artifact presence flags:
+  - `has_signals`, `has_precond`, `has_curvature`, `has_checkpoint_best`, `has_checkpoint_final`

+This schema may evolve, but these fields provide a stable baseline for run indexing and comparison.

+---

+## Signals caching: one file, self-contained

+Signals are optional derived time series used mainly for plotting.
+If saved, `signals.npz` should be **self-contained** (no separate `signals_meta.json` file).

+Preferred v0 approach:
+- Store numeric arrays keyed by fully-qualified signal names that encode unit conventions in the name, e.g.:
+  - `binary.x_error_uas`
+  - `system.plate_scale_error_ppm`
+  - `primary.zernike_error_nm`

+This keeps the signals cache lightweight and easy to manage.
+A strong invalidation story is not required in v0; the decoding context is expected to be clear from run metadata and signal naming.

+(Optionally, a future enhancement is embedding a single JSON string key inside `signals.npz` for richer signal metadata without creating additional files.)

+---

+## Optional convenience wrapper (future)

+A thin `RunArtifacts` helper may be introduced later if it reduces repeated boilerplate across scripts.
+If added, it must remain lightweight and non-invasive (a directory handle with lazy-loading helpers), and the functions-first API should remain the canonical interface.

+Avoid early “smart” behavior in v0:
+- automatic binder reconstruction
+- invalidation/caching frameworks
+- run databases

+The objective is to keep the system understandable while still making common workflows easy.

+---

 ## Open questions / decisions to revisit
 - Exact metadata schema v0 (which keys, how much provenance)